FastTrackOrg/FastTrack/readme.md

 ## Get help

-If you need help, please contact benjamin.gallois@fasttrack.sh or open an issue on GitHub.
+If you need help, please contact benjamin.gallois@fasttrack.sh or open an issue or a discussion on GitHub.

 ## Citation